ahgroup/handelgroupwebsite/content/project/modelbuilder/index.md

 date = 2019-02-15

 # Project summary to display on homepage.
-summary = "R package that allows building and analysis of dynamical models without the need to write coed."
+summary = "R package that allows building and analysis of dynamical models without the need to write code."

 # Tags: can be used for filtering projects.
 tags = ["Mechanistic Models", "R Package", "Teaching Resource"]